GillLart/CS1534Assesment4/README.md

   code for the chat application.
 I researched for similar projects and found a chat application by Traversy Media that greatly helped me understand the Java Script code more.
+  I also found another chat application using socket.io on a website called Sabe.
   I also looked at past lectures from this course and used my own problem solving skills to overcome this challenge